microsoft/mssql-scripter/doc/development_guide.md

 4. [Running mssql-scripter](#Run_mssql-scripter)
 4. [Packaging](pypi_release_steps.md)

+See the [Architecture Guide](architecture_guide.md) for details on how mssql-scripter is designed and implemented.

 mssql-scripter sources are located on GitHub (https://github.com/Microsoft/sql-xplat-cli).
 In order to contribute to the project, you are expected to:
 -	Have a GitHub account.
 For Microsoft contributors, follow the guidelines on https://opensourcehub.microsoft.com/ to create, configure and link your account